Realizability of Rectangular Euler Diagrams

 Note that in the Euler diagram, there will be no geometric representation for the empty attribute set, which might correspond to the bottom concept.
 However, the empty set is in any case a subset of the real line, thus, the previous lemma still holds.
 It is also noteworthy that for the definition of conceptual one-dimensional Euler diagrams, we do not need a corresponding formal context.

-In the following, we are going to provide a necessary and sufficient condition to check, whether a formal context can be represented by a (conceptual) one-dimensional Euler diagram.
+We are going to provide a necessary and sufficient condition to check whether a formal context can be represented by a (conceptual) one-dimensional Euler diagram.
 For this we require the notion of Euler-posets, which we define as follows.